sovanza-inc/soloscrappper/CONTRIBUTING.md

-# Contributing to Google Maps Scraper
+# Contributing to Solo Scrapper

-Thank you for your interest in contributing to the Google Maps Scraper project!
+Thank you for your interest in contributing to the Solo Scrapper project!
 We welcome contributions from the community.

 ## Code of Conduct